U.S. health official allowed new Ebola patient on plane with slight fever

 In Washington, President Barack Obama said the likelihood of a widespread Ebola outbreak was "very, very low."
 But he pledged a more aggressive response to U.S. Ebola cases.

-Obama met with Cabinet officials to discuss the government's response after cancelling trips to various U.S. states on Wednesday and Thursday to focus on the Ebola crisis.
+Obama met with Cabinet officials to discuss the government's response after canceling trips to various U.S. states on Wednesday and Thursday to focus on the Ebola crisis.

 House of Representatives Speaker John Boehner, an Ohio Republican, said Obama should consider a temporary ban on travel to the United States from countries suffering from an Ebola outbreak.